wp-plugins/zen4wp/readme.txt

    * The Zen Cart and WordPress installations must share the same domain.
    * Update the admin configuration options with the correct filepath to the WordPress installation.

-Note: If your store/blog configuration does NOT match these prerequisites, then Zen Cart® for WordPress (zen4wp) will not function
+Note: If your store/blog configuration does NOT match these prerequisites, then Zen Cart for WordPress (zen4wp) will not function

 = Want more???
-Get Zen Cart® for WordPress Premium (zen4wp) =
+Get Zen Cart for WordPress Premium (zen4wp) =

-[Zen Cart® for WordPress Premium (zen4wp)](http://overthehillweb.com/shop/premium-modules-plugins-addons/wordpress-premium-plugins/zen-cartr-for-wordpress-zen4wp#.U9Joe7GTIS4) adds more widgets (including the shopping cart, categories, manufacturers, reviews, and testimonials widget) and shortcodes.
+[Zen Cart for WordPress Premium (zen4wp)](http://overthehillweb.com/shop/premium-modules-plugins-addons/wordpress-premium-plugins/zen-cartr-for-wordpress-zen4wp#.U9Joe7GTIS4) adds more widgets (including the shopping cart, categories, manufacturers, reviews, and testimonials widget) and shortcodes.

-To use the premium (paid) features, you must first install the (free) base plugin (Zen Cart® for WordPress)
+To use the premium (paid) features, you must first install the (free) base plugin (Zen Cart for WordPress)

-= Zen Cart® for WordPress Features =
+= Zen Cart for WordPress Features =
 This list identifies each of the features provided by zen4wp and the zen4wp level that includes the feature.
 Premium – Option 1 includes all Base features;  Premium – Option 2 includes all Base and Premium – Option 1 features.

 * ***zen4wp_best_sellers*** - Displays an ordered-list that contains the current best-sellers from the Zen Cart store, each list-item is a link back to the associated product's detailed information page.
 You configure the number to display and whether the purchase-count is included. <br />***(Base)***